Menu

 Secondary breast reduction surgeries are technically more sensitive than the first operation.
 The main reasons for this are:

-- Preservation of the nipple and its surroundings,
+• Preservation of the nipple and surrounding area,

 How is Revision Breast Reduction Surgery Planned?